Where does the Elizabeth line go?

 Which tickets can I use?

 Just like everywhere else within London, Oyster and Contactless are the preferred ways to pay on the Elizabeth Line.
 You’ll be charged the same fares that would apply on the London Underground.
-Even if you’ve bought a ticket through Railsmartr for your trip to London, you’ll likely find it easier to complete your journey using Contactless.
+Even if you’ve bought a ticket through Railsmartr for your trip to London, you may find it easier to complete your journey using Contactless.

 Paper Travelcards are also valid on the Elizabeth Line, as well as rail tickets with the ‘Maltese Cross’ that allow you to travel across London.
 Be aware that some rail ticket rules have been altered to exclude the Elizabeth Line, so make sure you check any restrictions.
 Tickets routed ‘via City Thameslink’ are only valid on Thameslink trains across London.
 You cannot use tickets to ‘London Terminals‘ to stations between Liverpool Street and Paddington.